 There is confusion between the diagnosis of Meniere’s disease and a perilymphatic fistula.
 The symptoms of perilymphatic fistula are hearing loss, imbalance, and dizziness but the spinning sensation is not present.

-People are still unaware about the causes, as well as the cure of the Meniere’s disease, is yet not known.
+People are still unaware about the causes, as well as the cure of the Meniere’s disease.
 Therefore, the right treatment which includes supplements, as well as the diet, could control the most debilitating aspects of the condition.

 It basically depends on the body’s fluid and the blood system.
 A diet for managing the condition should focus on: